by256/by256.github.io/posts/graph-convolutions.md

-# Sepctral Graph Convolutions -  Fourier Transforms (on Graphs) for the Birdwatcher
+# Spectral Graph Convolutions -  Fourier Transforms (on Graphs) for the Birdwatcher

 In the spirit of Francis Crick, who in trying to explain X-ray crystallography to a colleague, simplified the mathematical concepts such that he considered writing up his explanations under the title 'Fourier Transforms for the Birdwatcher' - this post will attempt to do the same with spectral graph convolutions.